Food Sources of CoQ10

 Levels of CoQ10 found in beef hearts are substantially higher than in beef steaks and liver.
-A 100 grams serving of beef heart would provide around 11.3 mg of CoQ10.4 But a person would need to eat 2 pounds of beef heart to get 100 mg of CoQ10.
+A 100 g serving of beef heart would provide around 11.3 mg of CoQ10.4 But a person would need to eat two pounds of beef heart to get 100 mg of CoQ10.

 CoQ10 in Chicken

 Chicken provides a little under half the amount of CoQ10 in beef sirloin.
-A 100 grams serving of chicken gives you around 1.4 mg of CoQ10.4 To get 100 mg of CoQ10 from chicken you would need to eat 15.74 pounds of it.
+A 100 g serving of chicken gives you around 1.4 mg of CoQ10.4 To get 100 mg of CoQ10 from chicken, you would need to eat 15.74 pounds.

 CoQ10 in Chicken Liver

 Chicken liver provides 11.62 mg of CoQ10 in every 100 g, making it one of the highest food sources of CoQ10.4 It would take about 1.89 pounds of chicken liver to provide 100 mg of CoQ10.

 Pork and Pork Liver CoQ10